Museo del Barro, Paraguay / Paraguái - Things to Do in Museo del Barro

 Insider Tips

-Learn a few basic Guaraní phrases alongside Spanish, as Paraguay is officially bilingual and locals appreciate the effort
+Learn a few basic Guaraní phrases alongside Spanish, as Paraguay is officially bilingual and locals appreciate the cultural respect

-Always carry small bills and coins as many vendors and taxi drivers cannot make change for large denominations
+Carry small bills and coins as many vendors, especially at markets and for public transport, cannot make change for large denominations

 Explore Activities in Museo del Barro